Chapter 6.21

 d.
 Reporting requirements to demonstrate ongoing compliance.

 2. A requirement that the person receiving same shall submit written certification to the public works director, and/or his or her designee, that the necessary corrective actions have been completed.
-As appropriate for the type of correction action taken, the notice of violation may require documentation that substantiates the certification, including but not limited to, receipts, contracts, or photographs.
+As appropriate for the type of correction action taken, the notice of violation may require documentation that substantiates the certification, including but not limited to receipts, contracts, or photographs.

 3. Any other terms or conditions reasonably calculated to prevent additional violations of this chapter.

-6.21.240 Administrative enforcement order.
+6.21.230 Administrative enforcement order.

-A. If the public works director, and/or his or her designee, determines that a person, covered generator, franchised waste hauler or authorized recycler, has committed or is committing a violation of any provision of this chapter, the public works director, and/or his or her designee, may issue an administrative enforcement order, after issuing a notice of violation or, in combination with a notice of violation, requiring that the violation be corrected and imposing an administrative penalty.
+A. If the public works director, and/or his or her designee, determines that a person, covered generator, or franchised waste hauler has committed or is committing a violation of any provision of this chapter, the public works director, and/or his or her designee, may issue an administrative enforcement order, after issuing a notice of violation or, in combination with a notice of violation, requiring that the violation be corrected and imposing an administrative penalty.

 B. Pursuant to this chapter, the violator shall be liable for a penalty of not more than $1,000 for each day on which each violation occurs and/or continues.
 [Ord.
-20-2008 § 1].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 4 (Exh B)].

-6.21.250 Administrative enforcement order – Content.
+6.21.240 Administrative enforcement order – Content.

 A. In addition to any other content, an administrative enforcement order shall contain the following elements: